 Bitcoin is a digital currency that can be used same way as money and more.
 Satoshi Nakamoto invented bitcoin in 2008 and it was introduced as a cryptocurrency, or digital currency, or electronic currency in January 2009.

-No one knows who Satoshi Nakamoto is, or whether there is an actual person called Satoshi Nakamoto, it may well be the name of a group of people, or even whether or not he, she, or they would understand today, a scant nine years since its inception, how bitcoin works.
+No one knows who Satoshi Nakamoto is, or whether there is an actual person called Satoshi Nakamoto, it may well be the name of a group of people- or even whether this entity would fully understand today, after all the hurdles Bitcoin overcame and the resulting evolutions since its inception, how Bitcoin truly works.

 Buying and selling Bitcoin is now easier than ever, simply come to one of our secure and convenient locations and exchange bitcoin for CASH.
 It’s that simple!